 What Is Byte?

 In its simplest form, Byte is a platform made of looping videos created by its users.
-Short videos aren’t the only thing Byte has in common with Vine.
-Dom Hofmann, a co-creator of the original app, is behind the recently-debuted Byte.
+Short videos aren’t the only thing it has in common with Vine.
+Dom Hofmann, a co-creator of the original app, is behind the Byte as well.

 The app centers on a rolling feed showcasing content from followed accounts, an explore page and building up your own profile with original content.
 Unlike TikTok or Vine, however, Byte offers a partner program where creators can monetize their videos just like YouTube.
 The presence of ads enables creators to make money from their in-app content.